Commercial Auto Insurance NJ: What You Need to Know

 According to New Jersey laws, it is mandatory to have minimum liability coverage of $750,000.
 This amount may vary if the freight being hauled is hazardous in nature and can go up to $5,000,000.
 For a commodity like oil it would rise to $1,000,000.
 Liability insurance for hauling household goods is slightly lower at $300,000.

 While liability insurance is mandatory in NJ, you may additionally require other coverage plans to run a secure and successful commercial trucking operation in NJ.
+These are the types of commercial car insurance you can purchase in New Jersey:

-Primary Liability Insurance: It is compulsory for all commercial trucking operations before they hit the road.
+It is compulsory for all commercial trucking operations before they hit the road.
 It compensates for bodily injury to other people as well as property damages that may be incurred by others when you are at fault in an accident.
 If you do not acquire this coverage, you may be fined and penalized heavily.

 General Liability Insurance

-It covers risks when you are not on the road, for instance, in your head office.
+General Liability Insurance covers risks when you are not on the road, for instance, in your head office.
 Sometimes, it may prove difficult to get this coverage when you haul hazardous material.

 Bobtail Insurance and Non-Trucking Liability Insurance